 A business website is more than a virtual storefront.
 It is the reincarnation of your brand in a digital marketplace that will become the central hub for your company’s online advertising and communications.
-It acts as a virtual elevator pitch where businesses have less than fifteen seconds to convince uses to buy from them.
+It acts as a virtual elevator pitch where businesses have less than eight seconds to convince users they are in the right place.

 Marketing a business in today’s competitive environment can be challenging.
 The exponentially growing number of tools designed to help you reach new customers and build new online relationships can be overwhelming if you aren’t familiar with the intricacies.